rdviii/ai-policy/ai-policy-2025.md

 # Artificial Intelligence (AI) Policy for the AQUA Research Group, Quantum Information Processing, and Quantum Internet (Fall 2025)
+Rod Van Meter, incorporating some suggested text from Andrew Todd

+[**"AI is a tool to delegate tasks, not understanding"**](https://datatracker.ietf.org/meeting/124/materials/slides-124-rasprg-02-jaime-jimenez-01) Jaime Jiménez, RASPRG at IETF 124, Nov.
+2025

 I am definitely not an anti-technologist (as evidenced by my career choices), but that doesn't mean I always instantly and unquestioningly accept every new thing that comes down the highway.
 (In fact, I'm often kind of slow to adopt new technology into my daily workflow.)
 As I have gotten older (and more experienced, if not actually wiser), I have come to see that technology is not always an automatic good for society.
-(This is one of the driving reasons for the creation of the Keio Cyber Civilization Research Center.)
+(This is one of the driving reasons for the creation of the [Keio Cyber Civilization Research Center](https://www.ccrc.keio.ac.jp/).)
 Artificial intelligence (AI), in its current instantiation, warrants a great deal of caution as we approach (or have already reached?) widespread use.
 Let me spend some time explaining my opinion before laying down some actionable rules.

-## My Own Thoughts: Principles and History
+## Prologue: My Own Thoughts -- Principles and History

 I have been reading science fiction for about half a century now, starting with all of the Isaac Asimov I could get my hands on, which involved a lot of stories about robots (i.e., embodied AI).
 (Mild spoiler alerts, if you care about such things for half-century old stories.)
-Many of those stories worked from the assumption that robots and AI would be beneficial, and simply tried to work out quirks of the technology and the logic robots would follow (notably Asimov's Laws), though the distaste of the human protagonist for his robot partner in the R. Daneel Olivaw novels left an impression on me.
+Many of those stories worked from the assumption that robots and AI would be beneficial, and simply tried to work out quirks of the technology and the logic robots would follow (notably Asimov's [Three Laws of Robotics](https://en.wikipedia.org/wiki/Three_Laws_of_Robotics)), though the distaste of the human protagonist for his robot partner in the R. Daneel Olivaw novels left an impression on me.
 A little more disturbing is Jack Williamson's "With Folded Hands", in which robots "protect" humans from doing almost anything interesting in the name of protecting them from harm.
 Following that thread to a different logical conclusion, in the 1980s Asimov retconned a connection between his not-so-far-future robot stories and his Foundation space opera universe (which had no robots), via the interesting plot device of robots collectively deciding that the best thing for Humanity would be for Robots to withdraw from society altogether.
 Meantime, in New Wave stories such as Harlan Ellison's "I Have No Mouth and I Must Scream" (which was definitely intended to shock and probably doesn't hold up well today) and others, we got a far more apocalyptic version of what can go wrong with AI.
 The New Wave was, of course, followed by cyberpunk, in which AI and ubiquitous technology almost always have far more complicated, ambiguous effects on society.
 So pretty much every possible future has been sketched out, from AI becoming the God of Genesis to apocalyptic extermination of humanity, and I have read a lot of it.
 I even recently reread _Frankenstein_, which unless you have read it is definitely not what you think it is.
 It really should be required reading for everyone in technology -- or even, just everyone.

 I'm not old enough to remember when computers were called "electronic brains", but I played with a version of Eliza (hand-typed from a book), and I am old enough to remember when chess-playing programs transitioned from signs of incipient intelligence to just something computers do.
 Likewise, early image recognition programs (a friend of mine worked on a visual fruit sorter shortly after we gradauted from college, and a company I used to work for built a system for visual inspection of computer chips) and voice recognition systems were considered AI, albeit with limited success.
 A couple of friends and I even played with neural networks in a class project back in 1986, when taking Richard Feynman's class "Potentialities and Limitations of Computing Machines".
 (Feynman, Carver Mead and John Hopfield co-taught an earlier version of that class.
 The chain reaction radiation off of those three in one place probably changed the DNA of the students.)
 In those days, neural nets were at best toys, but a lot of energy was invested in expert systems and rule-based, structured knowledge bases like Cyc.
 In later years, even the techniques used in unstructured web search were based on techniques from what is called GOFAI, good, old-fashioned artificial intelligence.
 And yet, somehow, all of that failed to prepare us for the impact of deep learning-based systems.